 As we age, we lose a multitude of traits such as a decrease in skin elasticity, volume in the face, and bone mass, according to Nina Luong, a physician assistant and primary aesthetic provider at Finesse Plastic Surgery in Southern California.

 “As the skin becomes thinner and loses its elasticity, facial structures will start to slowly fall and show signs of aging including smile lines,” Luong said.
 “Due to the decrease of facial fat and the shrinking of the facial bones, it causes significant volume loss.
 This causes the face to appear more saggy and emphasizes the smile lines.”

-Now, let’s take a look at several clinical treatments that actually work to treat smile lines, according to our experts.
+According to our experts, here are twelve clinical treatments that actually work to treat smile lines.
 But before you decide to pursue any clinical treatment, it’s important to consult with your physician first.

 In Dr. Gorodisky’s practice, the most common treatments are directed toward limiting the wrinkling of the skin around the eyes during smiling.

 This is done using injectable treatments such as Botox, Dysport, and Xeomin.
 This lasts about 3 to 4 months and can cost around $250 to $300 for each treatment.

 The most common side effect is a small temporary bruise in the area of injection, but the treatment is very effective in most patients.

 For the area around the mouth, the lines are filled using an injectable filler such as Juvederm or Restylane.
 This costs about $550 to $1,100 or more, depending on how many syringes of filler are used.
 The treatment also has a potential side effect of bruising and swelling and lasts for about 9 to 12 months.